tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 support one more message variant in the external interpreter.

-Running `TcM` actions in the `Q` monad is an interesting hack that doesn't seem to have been used in the wild, and Richard has a nice [video][rae-video] that introduces it.
+Running `TcM` actions in the `Q` monad is an interesting hack that doesn't seem to have been used in the wild, and my Tweag colleague Richard Eisenberg has a nice [video][rae-video] that introduces it.
 However, there's a more principled way: GHC plugins, since they have full access to the GHC session state and can call arbitrary GHC API anyway.